spe-uob/2021-NormalAnalytics/README.md

 compile this data across units to again give personal tutors the information required to spot difficulties for students and offer further support.”

-Instalation guide:
+Deployment guide:

 1. Clone the repository.

-2. Go to parent directory.

-3. Run the folllowing command : mvn spring-boot:run
+2. If not already done so, initialise your database using the database/db-init.sql and populate it either using your own data or using the database/test_data.sql script

+3. Enter your database and Redis server credentials in ./NormalAnalytics/src/main/resources/application.properties

+4. Navigate to to ./NormalAnalytics and run the command 'mvn clean install'

+5. Navigate to ./NormalAnalytics/target and run the command 'java -jar NormalAnalytics-0.0.1-SNAPSHOT.jar'

-4. Open in browser on localhost:8080
+6. Open in browser on localhost:8080

 Dependencies:

 Java 11 or higher

 Maven

+MariaDB

+Redis